 Charlie Kirk, a prominent conservative activist and co-founder of Turning Point USA, was fatally shot on a Utah college campus while promoting free speech during his "American Comeback Tour."
-He was 31 years old.
+(Judiciary House) He was 31 years old.
 Kirk was known for his vigorous defense of the First Amendment and inspired many college students to engage in political discourse.

 The incident has reignited discussions about the treatment of conservative speech in the U.S., particularly during the Trump administration.
 Supporters of former President Donald Trump have faced increasing hostility, including threats and intimidation, as highlighted by a federal case set to be argued in Philadelphia.